shuricksumy/openvpn-ui/README.md

 - Fixed some issues
 - Add script based on go for client's file generation
 - Small improvements
-- Added md5 sum checker for client config files to be sure that current config is used or not
+- Added md5 sum checker for client config files to be sure that the current config is used or not
 - Fixed small issue
 - Now is possible to organize routing between devices on Web UI
     - Added Client details page with Static IP, Routes, Subnet settings, Default Route